1957 Washington State Cougars football team

-The 1957 Washington State Cougars football team was an American football team that represented Washington State College during the 1957 NCAA University Division football season.
+The 1957 Washington State Cougars football team was an American football team that represented Washington State College during the 1957 college football season.
 Led by second-year head coach Jim Sutherland, the team posted a 6–4 overall record, and were 5–3 in the Pacific Coast Conference.

 The one-point win over struggling USC was the first time the Cougars had defeated the Trojans in 23 years; in between, the two had tied four times (1936, 1937, 1940, 1950).

 Schedule

-NFL Draft
+NFL draft

-Four Cougars were selected in the 1958 NFL Draft, which was thirty rounds (360 selections).
+Four Cougars were selected in the 1958 NFL draft, which was 30 rounds and 360 selections.